digital-blueprint/handbook/docs/frontend/dev/ui_guideline.md

 #### Tables with fix content

 Tables with fix contents are tables where we know the columns, where we can estimate the weight of these columns.
-Because we can estimate the weight, we can collapse some columns on mobile devices and the rest of the table full can take the full width.
+Because we can estimate the weight, we can collapse some columns on mobile devices and the rest of the table can take the full width.
 These columns can be collapsed or expanded on these devices.
 The collapse Icon is placed in the first column of the row.